 RPT (INR) | 499 | 523 | +5% |

 While top-line growth is crucial, profitability is the ultimate arbiter of a company’s health.
-Metropolis’s Q1 FY26 earnings paint a picture of organic efficiency alongside the expected integration costs from recent acquisitions.
+Metropolis’s Q1 FY26 earnings paint a picture of strong organic efficiency alongside the expected integration costs from recent acquisitions.

 Metric (Rs.
 Crs.) | Q1FY25 (MHL Organic) | Q1FY26 (MHL Organic) | YoY Growth (%) | Q1FY26 (MHL Group) | YoY Growth (%) |